About the Post

 Interestingly many Malaysian commentators clearly demonstrating an ignorance of the law and how it operates have reported with headlines such as “Anwar not Guilty” and in commentaries appear to be saying ‘Anwar was found not guilty’ of the offence of sodomy.
 Some then proceed to attempt a political/ legal analysis of the outcome of Anwar’s sodomy trial with outrageous assumptions to support individual political positions on the matter.

-WHAT IS AN ACQUITAL AND WHY DOES A JUDGE ACQUIT?
+WHAT IS AN ACQUITTAL AND WHY DOES A JUDGE ACQUIT?

 An acquittal is not a finding of “not guilty”.
 Far from it.

-It simply in layman’s terms means, on the evidence laid before the court, on the much higher standard of proof of “beyond reasonable doubt” for the prosecution to discharge, as opposed to the “on the balance of probabilities” lower and civil standard of proof for a defendant (Anwar) to discharge.
-An element of reasonable doubt sufficient for the court to decide a conviction on the higher standard may not be possible, arose.
-That is a matter of the prosecutions failure to discharge its much higher burden of proof, rather than Anwar’s successful defence against the charge.
-In short Anwar did not win this case .
-The prosecution simply failed to meet that higher standard.
+‘On the evidence laid before the court, on the much higher standard of proof of “beyond reasonable doubt” for the prosecution to discharge, as opposed to the “on the balance of probabilities” lower and civil standard of proof for a defendant (Anwar) to discharge Anwar was acquitted.
+An element of reasonable doubt sufficient for the court to decide a conviction on the higher standard may not have been possible’.

 The judge in the exercise of his duty and his discretion in these circumstances did what was required of him.
-And that was to give Anwar the benefit of doubt and to acquit.
+And that was to give the defendant, in this case Anwar, the benefit of doubt and to acquit.

-This does not mean Anwar is not guilty of the charge.
+This does not mean Anwar is not guilty of the charge as claimed by many of his supporters.
 A guilty or not guilty verdict can only come after a full trial of the facts and examination of evidence and witnesses in an open trial.
 That did not happen in this case.

 (i) that a judge has a discretionary power to exclude relevant evidence if the prejudicial effect to the accused of the evidence outweighs its probative value to the case; and